DevMine/devmine-core/README.md

 ## More details about the project

-This project, proposed by [Robin Hahling](https://github.com/Rolinh), started as a project for a [BigData class](http://data.epfl.ch/bigdatacourse) given at [EPFL](http://epfl.ch/) during the master of science in computer science.
+This project, proposed by [Robin Hahling](https://github.com/Rolinh), started as a project for a [Big Data class](http://data.epfl.ch/bigdatacourse) given at [EPFL](http://epfl.ch/) for the master of science in computer science.

 The main goal is to build a database of developers, along with an evaluation of their programming skills, and make it available through a freely accessible API.